CONNECT-platform/coding-blog-boilerplate/posts/index.md

 > >
 > > ![banner](/img/cb-banner-dark.svg)

+> :Title
+>
-# Sample Blog Post
+> Sample Blog

-This is a sample post for your `coding.blog` blog.
-Change contents of `posts/index.md` and see your changes live.
-When you are done, simply push to _master_, then head to [your account](https://coding.blog/blog) and press the publish button.
-Alternatively, you can use the webhook provided in the same page to make automated publishes per _master_ push.
+This is a sample homepage for your [`coding.blog`](https://coding.blog).
+You can use it to showcase your latest / most-important blog posts (or whatever suites your case).
+You can modify its content by editting `posts/index.md`.

+---

+# Latest Posts

+So here are the latest posts:

+> :ArticleCard src=/sample-blog-post, style=box

+> :ArticleCard src=/sample-blog-post, style=box

+> :ArticleCard src=/sample-blog-post

+> :ArticleCard src=/sample-blog-post

+---

+# Docs

 `coding.blog` is based on [**CODEDOC**](https://codedoc.cc).
 Checkout the official documentations of **CODEDOC** to learn more about how it works and how you can utilize it to create your blog.